-Recreating that cool sound live for fans is the best part as Culbertson and his band embark on The XX Tour, playing more than 70 concert dates — an extremely rare feat for a contemporary jazz artist — that include his Berks Jazz Fest appearance.
+Recreating that cool sound live for fans is the best part as Culbertson and his band embark on a 2021 tour that include his Berks Jazz Fest appearance.

 Possessing style, panache and a savvy business mind capable of moving the needle in music and beyond, Culbertson founded and curates the annual Napa Valley and Chicago Jazz Getaways, which have attracted guests from all over the globe to experience his premier events.

 Whether you’re listening to music from XX on record or live in concert, you’re hearing an eclectic, entertaining and engaging set from an artist at the peak of his power.